Installation

 Test and development

-The following sections are intended for developers, not for users, and gives some insights on how to run automated tests, create coverage reports, test examples, and render the documentation.
+The following sections are intended for developers, rather than regular users, and gives some insights on how to run automated tests, create coverage reports, test examples, and render the documentation.

 Testing